 Self-taught coders will become a bigger part of the workforce.

-Workers in the IT security field will be in high demand to provide this protection.
-The nature of the work isn't likely to change much.
-But staying relevant in cybersecurity will be more and more difficult as new threats are developed.
+The future comes with more data and more ways to exploit it.
+Businesses will need employees to provide sophisticated protection, and workers in the IT security field will be in high demand to provide this protection.
+The nature of the work isn't likely to change much, but staying relevant in cybersecurity will be more and more difficult as new threats develop.

-Medical Careers for the Future
+Best Medical and Healthcare Careers for the Future

 Most of the work done by these positions will be similar to what is it today.
 Therapists and their assistants provide hands-on patient care that can't be replaced by a machine.